Big data

 Definition

-Big data refers to extremely large and complex datasets that are difficult to manage, process, and analyse using traditional tools.
-These datasets are characterised by high volume, velocity, and variety, often generated from sources such as social media, sensors, transactions, and connected devices.
+Big data refers to extremely large and complex data sets that cannot be managed or processed effectively using traditional databases or tools.
+These data sets are characterised by high volume, velocity, and variety, often requiring advanced technologies for storage, analysis, and visualisation.

 Advanced